 Be aware that some airlines are specific about baggage fees depending on your departure location and final destination.

 2. Know what is free to check on your chosen airline and what isn’t.

-If you are planning to travel for a specific activity like skiing or fishing, make sure you know what your prospective airline considers “sporting equipment,” if they claim it’s free to check.
-Sporting equipment can be very expensive to take if it doesn’t fit into a certain criteria.
+If you plan to travel for a specific activity like skiing or fishing, make sure you know what your prospective airline considers “sporting equipment” if they claim it’s free to check.
+Sporting equipment can be costly to take if it doesn’t fit into specific criteria.

 It just takes a little investigation to save yourself a baggage fee and avoid renting equipment when you get to your destination.